Westerly, Rhode Island: Transportation

-The Westerly State Airport offers service by one commercial airline.
-Amtrak offers service between Washington, DC and Boston, stopping at the Westerly station near downtown.
+In the Town of Westerly, there is the Westerly State Airport, which offers services by New England Airlines.
+Along with Westerly State Airport, Amtrak also offers services by the Westerly Amtrak Station between Washington, DC and Boston, stopping at the Westerly station near downtown.
 The station itself was closed in October 2016, but passengers can still board and disembark at the platform.
-Additionally, there have been proposals for CTrail to extend its Shore Line East service eastwards to Westerly station.
+Additionally, there have been proposals for CT rail to extend its Shore Line East service eastwards to Westerly station.